 Get Samples for Product Photography

-When your production began and the first items rolled out of the manufacturing line, ask the manufacturer to send a few samples to your address for product photography.
+When your production began and the first items are rolled out of the manufacturing line, ask the manufacturer to send a few samples to your address for product photography.
 Manufacturers usually send sample products for free and you only have to pay the shipping fee.
 Sending product samples from China will be around $40 to $50 for 3 to 7 samples.
 It’s not much and you have to get some samples because your product listing on Amazon needs some photos.

 When there is a fancy word like product photography, it’s not really a big deal.
 You don’t need to have the best DSLR camera to take amazing photos.
-Many sellers, even after years of successful business, still uses their phone cameras to photograph their products for Amazon listing.
-What you need is just a well-lit environment, or have some table lamps lying around, you can take the best shots from your products even with an iPhone.
+Many sellers, even after years of successful business, still use their phone cameras to photograph their products for Amazon listing.
+What you need is just a well-lit environment, or some table lamps lying around, you can take the best shots from your products even with an iPhone.

 If you browsed through Amazon’s listings, you probably notice that all product photos have some identical properties.
 For example, all of them have a white background, and at least 80% of the image is filled with photos of the product.
 This is because Amazon has some rules and regulations for product photos, and you have to obey them if you want to have a top-quality product listing and avoid Amazon warnings.